afastowski/llm_attack/README.md

+## Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs

+This repository contains code for the paper ["Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs"](https://arxiv.org/pdf/2511.05919).

 ## About

-This repository contains code for our man-in-the-middle (MitM) attack framework targeting the responses of large language models (LLMs).
+We introduce a man-in-the-middle (MitM) attack framework targeting the responses of large language models.
 By perturbing inputs in closed-book, fact-based QA settings, the framework demonstrates the vulnerability of LLMs to incorrect responses.
 Additionally, we train classifiers to detect potential attacks by analyzing response uncertainty.

 ## Setup